gesteves/guyman/README.md

+*Rock, robot rock*

+—Daft Punk

+---

-Generates Spotify playlists tailored to the workouts of the day from TrainerRoad or TrainingPeaks.
+Rails app that uses  ChatGPT to generate Spotify playlists tailored to the workouts of the day.